Example projects

 • uses a .readthedocs.yaml configuration.

-• is added to the above list by opening a PR targeting examples.rst.
+• is added to the above list by opening a PR targeting examples.rst file from our documentation.

 We recommend that your project: